-The gallery format enables the consumer to easily scan the material and pick an item for more in-depth browsing.
+The gallery format lets the consumer easily scan the material and pick an item for more in-depth browsing.
 This UI design is more suitable for applications that do not need text-based user feedback on the main page and instead concentrate on providing image-based content and other interaction choices.

 The gallery-style GUI often provides a flexible gesture-based interface, allowing for more intuitive contact with the software.

 Map-Based User Interface

-This style of app interface centers around the use of a chart to pick resources or display information.
-Food ordering apps, mapping apps, and ride-hailing apps like Uber or Lyft are popular examples.
+This app interface style centers around using a chart to pick resources or display information.
+Popular examples include food ordering apps, mapping apps, and ride-hailing apps like Uber or Lyft.

-Since most map providers have a robust development kit for modifying and incorporating custom options, the Map-based API is simple to configure.
+Since most map providers have a full development kit for modifying and incorporating custom options, the Map-based API is simple to configure.
 Visual components can be conveniently customized to meet the needs of the app.

 Dashboard Design User Interface

-The dashboard-style user experience provides the most detail to the user with the least period of time.
+The dashboard-style user experience provides the most detail to the user with the least period.

 Examples of applications involve phone optimization and other data-intensive apps that enable sophisticated data to be visualized through an easy-to-use GUI.

-Each item may then be moved to a separate page that incorporates their type, typically combined with a tabbed and list-like sub-page for each component.
+Each item may then be moved to a separate page incorporating its type, typically combined with a tabbed and list-like sub-page for each component.

-This list is by no means comprehensive since an app will take on any form and scale depending on the developers’ imagination and industry-standard design standards.
+This list is not comprehensive since an app will take on any form and scale depending on the developers’ imagination and industry-standard design standards.

 The above design patterns combine tried and proven design concepts with popular use patterns for the best immersive user interface.

-Remember that you can build the GUI as you like as long as it has a natural flow, is easy to understand, and has open interactive functionality.
+Remember that you can build the GUI if it has a natural flow, is easy to understand, and has open interactive functionality.
 Best wishes for your upcoming app!